Tag Archives: Bill Nighy

 The First Omen is an American horror film directed by Arkasha Stevenson and written by Stevenson, Keith Thomas, and Tim Smith.
 It is based on Ben Jacoby’s story.

-The cast includes Bill Nighy, Ralph Ineson and Sonia Braga.
+The cast includes Nell Tiger Free, Bill Nighy, Ralph Ineson, and Sonia Braga.

 Kaley Cuoco and Bill Nighy

-The screenplay, co-written by Andrew Baldwin and Seth W. Owen, depicts a young couple, played by Cuoco and Oyelowo, whose lives take a dramatic turn when they uncover each other’s secrets from the past.
+The screenplay, co-written by Andrew Baldwin and Seth W. Owen, depicts a young couple, played by Cuoco and Oyelowo, whose lives take a dramatic turn when they uncover each other’s past secrets.

 David Oyelowo